Introduction to DevSecOps with GitLab CI/CD

 The Security Trifecta

-DevSecOps brings together three critical components:
+DevSecOps brings together three components:

 • Operations: Focuses on deployment, monitoring, and maintenance of your application.